Resources

 Diseases that reduce your kidney's ability to purify your blood can damage kidneys or hurt other sections of the body.
 These illnesses can lead to chronic renal disease or kidney failure.
 The following are two significant types of Kidney Failure.

-1. Chronic Kidney Disease: Chronic Kidney Disease (CKD) occurs when long-term damage to your kidneys leads them to lose their ability to filter waste and fluid from your blood.
-Waste can accumulate in your body and impair your health.
-This damage—and your kidney function—can worsen over time, and when your kidneys cease working altogether, it is known as kidney failure.
+1. Chronic Kidney Disease: This occurs when long-term damage to the kidneys causes them to lose their ability to filter waste and fluid from the blood.
+Waste can accumulate in the body and impair health.
+This damage—and kidney function—can worsen over time, and when the kidneys cease working altogether, it is known as kidney failure.
 It is also known as end-stage renal disease.

 2. Acute Kidney Failure : Acute Renal Failure occurs when your kidneys suddenly lose their ability to clear excess salts, water, and waste materials from your blood.
 This excretion is at the heart of your kidneys' primary function.
 When the kidneys' filtering ability fails, body fluids can reach dangerously high levels.
 The illness will also cause electrolytes and waste material to collect in your body, which can be fatal.